The best puppy food for one dog breed may not be right for another dog breed.

 Finding the best puppy can be hard.

-But we hope the information in this article has helped lessen your “new puppy learning curve” and helped you find the perfect puppy food – wet or dry or both – for your precious puppy!
+But we hope the information in this article has helped lessen your “new learning curve” and helped you find the best dog food for puppies.

-Remember, by offering your new puppy more than one brand of puppy food, you can help her become comfortable with trying different foods throughout her life.
+Remember, by offering your new pup more than one brand of food, you can help her become comfortable with trying different foods throughout her life.

 This will come in handy if she needs a special diet at any time, or if her “favorite” food suddenly becomes unavailable.

-Here’s to happy puppyhood, and lots of tasty puppy food for your precious young pup to snarf up and enjoy!
+Here’s to happy puppyhood, and lots of tasty meals for your precious young pup to snarf up and enjoy!

-And please let us know which the best puppy food choice is your home!
+And please let us know which the best choice is your home!

 - Ackerman, N., et al, “Aspinall’s Complete Textbook of Veterinary Nursing E-Book, 3rd Edition” Elsevier Health Sciences/Medical, 2016.